 To learn more about the closure of Progressio, please see our statement from September 2016.

-For general enquiries, please contact James Collins, Progessio’s Chief Executive, by emailing email@example.com
+For all other enquiries, please contact James Collins, Progessio’s pre-closure Chief Executive, by emailing email@example.com

 Questions and Answers